NilPointer-Software/bdfd-wiki/src/bdscript/unban.md

 # $unban
-Unbans a user by providing their username *(from the author's message)*.
+Unbans a user by providing their username in the author's message.

 ## Syntax
 ```